DennisNeu/zombie-base-defense/README.md

 # zombie-base-defense
-A game made in pygame
+A game made in pygame.
+You control a base and shoot incoming zombies with the left mouse button.
+WIP

+## Instructions
 git clone the repo with:
 ```console
 git clone https://github.com/DennisNeu/zombie-base-defense.git